Paula63/shopping-wishlist/README.md

 Install Yarn package manager

-Run `yarn start` in a terminal to execute website in the development mode
+Run `yarn start` in a terminal to execute the website in the development mode

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser